rjbs/QA-LarryWall/README.md

 or comment on an existing issue.
 If you'd rather I keep your amazing question close to my chest, or if you don't want to use GitHub, you can send me an email at rjbs@cpan.org.

+The conference will be held in Salt Lake City, June 8th through 10th.
+You should consider attending!